ggventurini/pyautodiff/README.md

 ####Decorators

-PyAutoDiff provides simple decorators for compiling NumPy functions or their derivatives.
+PyAutoDiff provides simple decorators for compiling arbitrary NumPy functions and their derivatives.
+For most users, these will be the primary interface to autodiff.
 ```python
 from autodiff import function, gradient